 It should also be noticed that many data are time series of coastal monitoring.
 How to show and manage these data?
 We have to consider time evolution and spatial evolution.
 Usually we have a small number of stations for a long time period.
-Spatial interpolation is not the best way to present this.
-A nice option will be to make vertical sections along the coast (not supported by the web viewer (EMODnet map portal)).
+Spatial interpolation is not the best way to present this information, but we will visualise the progression of parameter in time.